NCSAM Noise-Compensated Sharpness-Aware Minimization for Noisy Label Learning: Introduction

 \section{Introduction}

-Learning from Noisy Labels (LNL) has become an important yet challenging problem in modern deep learning.
-In practice, large-scale datasets are often collected from the web or crowdsourcing platforms, where incorrect or corrupted annotations are inevitable~\cite{}.
-Such noisy labels introduce biased gradients during training, leading to misleading supervision signals and consequently severe degradation in generalization performance.
+Learning from Noisy Labels (LNL) is an important yet challenging problem in deep learning.
+In practice, large-scale datasets are often collected through crowdsourcing, where annotation errors are inevitable~\cite{song-2019-selfie}.
+The biased gradients induced by noisy labels corrupt the supervision signal and can severely degrade model generalization.

-Most existing approaches for learning with noisy labels primarily focus on alleviating the adverse effects of corrupted annotations on deep neural networks.
-These methods can be broadly categorized into three major directions: 1) Sample selection-based methods typically exploit the memorization effect of deep networks by using early-stage training losses or prediction confidence to identify reliable instances, which are then used to update the model\cite{cheng-2021-Learning}\cite{karim-2022-unicon}; 2) Label correction-based methods aim to either explicitly correct noisy annotations~\cite{tanaka-2018-joint} or generate pseudo-labels to replace the original noisy ones~\cite{li-2021-learning}\cite{li-2023-disc}; 3) Regularization-based methods seek to design robust loss functions~\cite{englesson-2021-generalized}\cite{zhou-2023-asymmetric} or adopt strong data augmentation strategies such as MixUp~\cite{zhang-2018-mixup}, which effectively smooth decision boundaries and reduce overfitting to mislabeled samples~\cite{englesson-2021-generalized}\cite{sarfraz-2021-noisy}.

-A common underlying assumption of most LNL methods is the memorization effect of deep neural networks, which motivates a family of so-called ``early-learning'' strategies~\cite{karim-2022-unicon}\cite{zheng-2021-meta}\cite{yu-2019-does}.
-These methods rely on the empirical observation that neural networks tend to fit clean samples before memorizing noisy ones.
-However, the notion of ``early'' is largely heuristic and lacks theoretical justification.
-In practice, complex training schedules or manually tuned thresholds are often required to empirically determine the early-learning stage, limiting robustness and reproducibility.

-In this paper, we propose an optimization-based approach to address the LNL problem, motivated by theoretical insights from the PAC learning framework under noisy supervision.
-Our analysis reveals a fundamental connection between noisy labels and the flatness of the loss landscape, indicating that appropriately designed flatness-aware perturbations can compensate for the adverse effects induced by noisy gradients.
-Specifically, we first demonstrate in Section \ref{sec:distorted_sam} that existing sharpness-aware or flattening methods are ineffective for LNL, which is consistent with recent empirical observations reported in~\cite{deng-2024-bsam}.
-This limitation arises from the misalignment between noise-induced gradient bias and parameter perturbations.